 The Early Development Instrument

-The Early Development Instrument (EDI) is a tool for measuring early childhood development across five key domains (physical health, emotional maturity, social competence, language and cognitive skills, and communications skills and general knowledge).
+The Early Development Instrument (EDI) is a tool for measuring school readiness across five key domains.
+They include: physical health and well-being, social competence, emotional maturity, language and cognitive development, and communications skills and general knowledge.
 The EDI was developed through the Offord Center at McMaster University in Canada and is licensed for use in the United States through UCLA's Center for Healthier Children, Families, & Communities.
-SAM's engagement of community members in Kindergarten Success Collaborative Action Network (KSCAN) led to a pilot then county-wide administration of the EDI to assemble the first picture of kindergarten readiness across Spartanburg County.
-Below are links to various data including domain and community-specific information.
+SAM's engagement of community members in the Kindergarten Success Collaborative Action Network (KSCAN) led to a pilot then county-wide administration of the EDI to assemble the first picture of kindergarten readiness across Spartanburg County.

 With this first ever comprehensive look into kindergarten readiness across our county, we see there is work to be done.
-The great news is that our community is ready, willing and able to collectively and collaboratively drive action toward our ultimate goal: all children, ready for success in school.
+Our community is ready, willing and able to collectively and collaboratively drive action toward our ultimate goal: all children, ready for success in school.

 Organizations, community leaders, and individuals are now tasked with using the information presented here to answer vital questions and take action:

-- How can this be used to create professional development opportunities for those caring for young children... or in-home caregivers?
+How can this be used to create professional development opportunities for those caring for young children?